ran-research-lab/earsketch-webclient-2025/CONTRIBUTING.md

 return <h1>{t("welcomeMessage")}</h1>
 ```

-## Test Suites
+### Test Suites

-For new functionality and bug fixes, consider submitting one or more tests.
-Unit, component, and e2e tests are configured for this project.
+When adding new functionality or fixing bugs, please consider including tests.
+Unit, component, and end-to-end tests are configured for this project.

-## Third-Party Libraries
+### Third-Party Libraries

-In general, we need to strike a balance between using third-party libraries to incorporate robust functionality with minimal effort and becoming overly dependent on poorly-maintained or otherwise constrained third-party libraries.

-Before adding a library to the project, verify the license and active maintenance of the codebase.
+Before adding a library to the project, verify its licensing and ensure the project is actively maintained.